-CORT also facilitates two annual Crisis Intervention Training (CIT) for Law Enforcement agencies in Marion County, as well as other agencies through the state.
+CCOS also facilitates two annual Crisis Intervention Training (CIT) for Law Enforcement agencies in Marion County, as well as other agencies through the state.
 CIT helps public safety personnel understand mental illness and teaches them how to effectively communicate, deescalate, and direct people to community resources.

-CORT's goal is to reduce law enforcement contacts and incarceration of individuals suffering from mental illness.
+CCOS's goal is to reduce law enforcement contacts and incarceration of individuals suffering from mental illness.